 Effective sponsored project management supports the PI in accomplishing the statement of work on time, within budget, and in compliance with University policy and sponsor regulations.

 What Qualifies as a Direct Cost?

-Everyone who authorizes the expenditure of University funds for any purpose must confirm prior to approving a transaction that the expenditures are:
+- Consistent: Costs must be handled consistently across the University by following Stanford policy.Everyone who authorizes expenses at Stanford for any purpose must confirm prior to approving a transaction that the expenditures are:

-- reasonable and necessary
+- Reasonable and necessary

 - Personal amusement, social activities, or entertainment (outside of activities directly related to University functions or purposes, including employee-employer relations, performance improvement, etc.)

 - Stanford Faculty Club dues for individual members

 - Stanford parking permits for employees or students

 - Traffic citations for either personal or Stanford vehicles

 - Interest charges incurred by individuals for late payment of their own personal bills